BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/StatisticsFilters/FindSlipTransmissionMetrics.md

-Find Slip Transmission Metrics {#findsliptransmissionmetrics}
+Find Neighbor Slip Transmission Metrics {#findsliptransmissionmetrics}
 ======

 ## Group (Subgroup) ##
 Statistics Filters (Crystallographic)

 ## Description ##
+This filter calculates a suite of *Slip Transmission Metrics* that are related to the alignment of slip directions and planes across **Field** boundaries.

 ## Parameters ##
 None